alavi-sam/amazon-scrape/README.md

-# open-scrape
+# Amazon-Scraper
-An open source modules for building web scrapers.
+An open source modules for building web scrapers for Amazon.